Who Is Involved

 FREELANCE

-Charlotte is supporting with making connections between the fund and key public sector partners.
+Charlotte supported with connections between the fund and key public sector partners and on monitoring, evaluation and learning frameworks.
 More about Charlotte.

 Learning and Design Groups (2022 - 2024)